ykhli/local-ai-stack/README.md

 Now you are ready to test out the app locally!
 To do this, simply run `npm run dev` under the project root and visit `http://localhost:3000`.

-### 6. Deploy the app
+### 8. Deploy the app

-If you want to the the local-only app to the next level, feel free to follow instructions on [AI Starter Kit](https://github.com/a16z-infra/ai-getting-started) for using Clerk, Pinecone/Supabase, OpenAI, Replicate and other cloud-based vendors.
+If you want to take the local-only app to the next level, feel free to follow instructions on [AI Starter Kit](https://github.com/a16z-infra/ai-getting-started) for using Clerk, Pinecone/Supabase, OpenAI, Replicate and other cloud-based vendors.

 ## Refs & Credits
 - [AI SDK](https://sdk.vercel.ai/docs)